-After a meeting with client on Friday evening, I was looking up for a nice bar to refresh, and came to my mind one place I was recommended from last bar I visited, and this is the bar I stop today “J’s Bar,” just a few minutes’ walk from north-west exit of Ikebukuro terminal.
+After a meeting with a client on Friday evening, I was looking up a nice bar to refresh.
+I came to my mind one place I was recommended from the last bar I visited, and this is the bar I stop tonight, “J’s Bar,” just a few minutes’ walk from the northwest exit of Ikebukuro terminal.

-Stepped on staircases leading a way on upper floor of some shabby building, I was, as many times I have already experienced, amazed by the look of interior, high counter bar with several stools, and all whiskies laid on the shelf behind.
-Master was quite handsome guy with beard, and a girl in 20s with astonishing knowledge on whisky, especially at her age.
-And of course, the master was quite intellectual, easy to talk, and knows everything on his hands.
+Stepped on staircases leading the way on the upper floor of some old building, I was, as many times I have already experienced, amazed by the look of the interior, high counter bar with several stools, and all whiskies laid on the shelf behind.
+Master was a pretty handsome guy with a beard, and a girl in her 20s with tremendous knowledge about whisky, especially at her age.
+And, of course, the master was very intellectual, easy to talk and knew everything on his hands.

-Actually I say this bar is definitely for whisky lovers, and for novices or starters, I can also recommend to join, because the people here look very friendly, know each other well, so you just need to ask bartenders, or see around people you sit next with, and make your choice.
-On this occasion, I also attended with interesting visitors, like a bartender working at luxury hotel in Tokyo, a sales assistant at well-known liquor shop, both young and nice, and with a regularly coming business person.
-With the guy, it was very funny to observe.
-Right after his taking a place next to me, the beard master came and started lining up “updated” bottles in front of him, one by one, with few remarks to explain when he placed a bottle.
-Both seemed quite enjoying doing this “rituals.”
+This bar is definitely for whisky lovers and novices or starters.
+I can also recommend coming in because the people here look very friendly.
+They know each other well, so you need to ask bartenders or see people you sit next to and make your choice.
+On this occasion, I also attended with exciting visitors, like a bartender working at a luxury hotel in Tokyo, a sales assistant at a well-known liquor shop, both young and pleasant, and a regularly coming business person.
+With the guy, it was very amusing to observe.
+Right after taking place next to me, the beard master came and started lining up “updated” bottles in front of him, one by one, with few remarks to explain when he placed a bottle.
+Both seemed to enjoy doing this ritual.

-Anyway, chatting with people around I have tried quite many shots from all interesting bottles, and costed around 1,000yen each.
-They also offer a “set” discount when you select 3 bottles from specific areas (basically on counter and first level of their shelf), you get discounted in total, and becomes like 2,500yen.
-I did not really follow up this discount, and chose basically what I wanted, feeling still very reasonable.
-Tried BenRomach, old and new labelled bottles, and one from Allt-A-Bhainne, also very interesting single cask vintage bottles from the Maltman, Grengrant 23yo and Inchgower 18yo.
+Anyway, chatting with people around, I have tried many shots from all the attractive bottles.
+They cost around 1,000yen each.
+They also offer a “set” discount when you select three bottles from specific areas (basically on the counter and first level of their shelf).
+You get discounted in total and becomes like 2,500yen.
+I did not follow up on the system and chose what I wanted, feeling still very reasonable.
+I tried BenRomach, old and newly labeled bottles, and one from Allt-A-Bhainne, with fascinating single cask vintage bottles from the Maltman, Grengrant 23yo, and Inchgower 18yo.

 I am not so adept at commenting on tastes, but they are all great.
 Usually first time visit and with people, I cannot really remember how each tasted, still it was a fun to drink and share comments with someone while you drink, (sometime I fall into such situation that I sit alone and focus on tasting, and both are fine to me)